Italians have grown fruit trees in containers for centuries, keeping them protected in special sheds during the winter.

 Soil and watering: ordinary potting soil; no special fertilizers or compost at first.
 Wait until there are signs of growth in the following spring to add compost or concentrated fertilizer to the soil.Keep the soil lightly moist, but not over-watered.
 A mature tree can withstand drought, but until a sapling is established and thriving in its new environment, it needs light moisture.

-Care of the tree: the very good Olive Oil Source site recommends pruning with caution for the first four years: remove branches under 3 feet/91.5 centimeters as well as suckers.
+Care of the tree: we recommend pruning with caution for the first four years: remove branches under 3 feet/91.5 centimeters as well as suckers.
 Others recommend watching for flowering and then pruning off the tips of the branches, above a pair of leaves, as well.

 Plant hygiene: watch out for scale infestation.
 Buy a natural insecticide product from the plant nursery.
 Traditional Mediterranean farmers whitewash the bottom half of the trunk to keep ants away.
 Weed out any wind-born seedlings the minute you notice them.